ClickHouse/spark-clickhouse-connector/docs/internals/01_catalog.md

 INSERT INTO <db>.<tbl> SELECT ...
 ```

-Things changed in DataSource V2, starting from Spark 3.0, catalog concept is introduced to allow Spark discovering
+Things changed in DataSource V2, starting from Spark 3.0, catalog concept is introduced to allow Spark to discover
-tables automatically by registered catalog plugins.
+tables automatically by registering catalog plugins.

 The default catalog has a fixed name `spark_catalog`, and typically, a table is identified by `<catalog>.<database>.<table>`.